Pineapple Coleslaw

 What is coleslaw mix made of?

 Keep this recipe quick and easy by using a bag of slaw mix.
-It has cabbage (often with red cabbage mixed in) and carrots.
+It has shredded cabbage (often green cabbage with red cabbage mixed in) and carrots.

-If you want, you can shred your own cabbage.
+If you want, you can shred your own cabbage mixture.
 Either works.

 Pineapple Coleslaw Dressing